Naga-Manohar-Y/PySpark_Sales_Data_Analysis/README.md

    - Sales by location.
    - Sales by order source.

-## Eyecatching Description

-"Unlock hidden insights in your sales data with PySpark!
-Explore customer spending patterns, product popularity, and sales trends to drive better business decisions."

 ## Data Sources

 - **Sales Data**: Contains details of each sale, including product ID, customer ID, order date, location, and source of the order.